 If you owe on taxes, should you even file an extension?

 This is worth repeating: yes!
 Even if you can’t pay a dime of your taxes, you should file an extension.
 The penalty for not filing your taxes is 10 times more severe than filing and not paying.

 What’s the IRS penalty for not filing your taxes on time?

 When it comes to late penalties for not filing your taxes, you could be in one of two scenarios:

 Are you expecting a refund?

 If you are, you won’t get a penalty for filing late.
 You just won’t get your tax return money until you file.
 It’s that simple.
-The IRS will hold onto your money for four years.
-For 2018 taxes, the deadline is April 15, 2022 or October 15, 2022 if you file an extension.
-What happens after four years?
+The IRS will hold onto your money for three years.1 What happens after three years?
 The IRS looks both ways and pockets that cash.

 Do you owe on taxes?

 If so, failing to file an extension could cost you a pretty penny.
 For every month you don’t file your taxes, you’ll pay an additional 5% of what you owe up to 25%.

 For example, let’s say you owe $1,000, then you miss the April 15 deadline and you don’t file an extension.
 On May 25, you finally get around to filing your taxes.
 Your late penalty would be $100 ($1,000 x 10%).
 And that’s just the late penalty.
 You’d also pay interest on what you already owe.